lukethompsxn/edufuse/Troubleshooting.md

 Failed to connect to the socket.... exiting....
 ```
 #### Solution
 This occurs when you run eduFUSE with visualisations enabled, but you don't have the GUI open.
-To fix make sure to run the GUI
-before you run your file system.
+The GUI should launch automatically, howover you can disable visualisations by passing false in the mount command (java) or edufuse_register (c).

 ### Corrupt iNode Table
 ```